 We Are Where Christ Is

-In Ephesians 2:6 and Colossians 3:1-3, Paul tells us that we have been raised up with Christ and are seated with him in the heavenly realms, at the right hand of the Father.
-While physically I am still walking this earth; in Christ I am at God’s right hand.
+In Ephesians 2:6 and Colossians 3:1-3, Paul tells us that we have been raised up with Jesus and are seated with him in the heavenly realms, at the right hand of the Father.
+While physically I am still walking this earth; in Jesus, I am at God’s right hand.
 There is no better place that I could possibly be.

 In Romans 6:3-4 Paul expresses that those who were baptized into Christ were also buried with him and raised with him.
 When we are in Christ, his experience on the cross is really our experience as well.
 His death becomes my death.
 His burial is my burial.
 And his resurrection is my resurrection.